THE "ARCHITECTURES" OF DAN CHAVKIN

 BETWEEN AESTHETICS AND FUNCTIONALITY

-In his superb series, Dan Chavkin plays with color associations and contrasts, shapes and lines, landscape and sky, materials and structures.
-In this selection, he immortalizes a bright red 1964 Corvette Sting Ray, parked in the Smith residence in Yucca Valley, built by Arthur Edward Gerpheide in 1961.
-Elsewhere, a 1959 Dodge Royal Lancer takes shelter from the sun in the Canyon View Estates complex, conceptualized by Dan Palmer and William Krisel in 1962.
+In his superb series, Dan Chavkin plays with color combinations and contrasts, shapes and lines, landscape and sky, materials and structures.
+In this selection, he immortalizes a bright red 1964 Corvette Sting Ray, parked at the Smith residence in Yucca Valley, built by Arthur Edward Gerpheide in 1961.
+Elsewhere, a 1959 Dodge Royal Lancer shelters from the sun at the Canyon View Estates complex, designed by Dan Palmer and William Krisel in 1962.

-Further on, the blue of a 1967 Simca 1000 coupé marries the clear sky, contrasting with the yellow of the Cree House, designed by Albert Frey in 1955.
-The same applies to the cobalt-blue 1969 Mercedes-Benz 280SL, which shelters under the palm trees of the James Logan Abernathy Residence, designed by William F. Cody in 1962.
+Further on, the blue of a 1967 Simca 1000 coupé blends with the clear sky, contrasting with the yellow of the Cree House, designed by Albert Frey in 1955.
+The same is true for the 1969 Mercedes-Benz 280SL with its cobalt blue hue, which shelters under the palm trees of the James Logan Abernathy Residence, designed by William F. Cody in 1962.

-Elsewhere, the 1966 Oldsmobile Toronado, installed in the Country Club Estates, designed by A. Quincy Jones in 1965, shows off its bodywork, with the desert in the background.
-The same can be said of the 1958 Oldsmobile Super 88 with its Floridian touch, housed in the Royal Hawaiian Estates, designed in 1960 by Donald Wexler and Richard Harrison.
-As for the Edsel Ranger, its shape cleverly plays with the curves and pine walls of a 1960 home built by architect Hugh Kaptur in Palm Springs.
+Elsewhere, the 1966 Oldsmobile Toronado, housed in the Country Club Estates designed by A. Quincy Jones in 1965, proudly displays its bodywork against the backdrop of the desert.
+The same can be said of the 1958 Oldsmobile Super 88, with its Floridian flair, tucked away in the Royal Hawaiian Estates, created in 1960 by Donald Wexler and Richard Harrison.
+As for the Edsel Ranger, its form cleverly plays with the curves and pine walls of a 1960s home built by architect Hugh Kaptur in Palm Springs.

 © Dan Chavkin, 1969 Mercedes 280SL